ivpn/ivpn.net/src/content/pages/setup/router/openwrt.md

 ### Create a VPN profile

-1. Download and extract our [UDP](/releases/config/ivpn-openvpn-config.zip) or [TCP](/releases/config/ivpn-openvpn-config-tcp.zip) config files to your computer
+1. Download and extract our [config files](/openvpn-config) to your computer

 2. In your router, navigate to `VPN` - `OpenVPN`